monarch-initiative/gpt-mapping-manuscript/manuscript.md

 The most recent development in LMs are so-called Large Language Models (LLMs), exemplified by ChatGPT, which involved billions of parameters and pre-training on instruction-prompting tasks.
 The resulting models have generalizable abilities to perform a wide range of tasks, including question answering, information extraction.
 However, one challenge with LLMs is the problem of *hallucination*.
 An hallucination describes a situation where an AI model “fabricates” information that does not directly correspond to the provided input.
+He et al (2023) [@doi:10.48550/arXiv.2309.07172] have noted the need for investigating LLM's for the Ontology Matching problem, and determined that their use is "promising", while some challenges (like prompt tuning and overall framework design) still need to be addressed.

 Given their performance on any tasks related to the understanding and generation natural language, it seems obvious to employ LLMs directly as a powerful, scalable alternative to